GoogleChrome/web.dev/src/site/content/en/blog/prefers-reduced-motion/index.md

 [🐈 HTTP status cats](https://http.cat/).
 First, take a moment to appreciate the joke, it's hilarious and I'll wait.
 Now that you're back, let me introduce the [demo](https://prefers-reduced-motion.glitch.me).
 When you scroll down, each HTTP status cat alternatingly appears from either the right or the left side.
-It's a buttery smooth 60fps animation, but as outlined above, some users may dislike it or even get motion sick by it, so the demo is programmed to respect `prefers-reduced-motion`.
+It's a buttery smooth 60 FPS animation, but as outlined above, some users may dislike it or even get motion sick by it, so the demo is programmed to respect `prefers-reduced-motion`.
 This even works dynamically, so users can change their preference on-the-fly, no reload required.
 If a user prefers reduced motion, the non-necessary